Pandareus: Family

 Pandareus was the son of a man named Merops and a nymph, and a descendant of the god Hermes.
 He was from a city called Miletus, which is sometimes identified with a city in Crete, and not the more known one on the western coast of Asia Minor.
 Antoninus Liberalis associated Pandareus with Ephesus, also on the Anatolian coast.

-By his wife Harmothoë Pandareus was the father of three girls; Aëdon (the wife of Zethus), Cleothera and Merope.
+By his wife Harmothoë Pandareus was the father of three girls; Aëdon (the wife of Zethus), Cleothera, and Merope.
 According to Pausanias, the last two were called Cameiro and Clytia.
 In another version, Cleothera and Merope are omitted in favour of Chelidon and an unnamed son, born to a wife whose name is not confirmed to be Harmothoë.

 Mythology

 Pandareus was said to have been favored by the goddess Demeter, who conferred upon him the benefit of never suffering from indigestion, however much food he should eat.

 Pandareus' theft

-At the request of his impious friend, Tantalus, Pandareus stole a golden dog from a sacred place to Zeus on Crete; that dog had guarded Zeus during his infancy by the will of Rhea, Zeus' mother.
-Pandareus carried off the dog and gave it to Tantalus for safekeeping, but when he later asked for the dog, Tantalus insisted he had never received it, swearing an oath on it.
+The impious Pandareus stole a golden dog from a sacred place to Zeus on Crete; that dog had guarded Zeus and his she-goat nurse during his infancy by the will of Rhea, Zeus' mother.
+Pandareus carried off the dog and gave it to Tantalus for safekeeping, but when he later came back and asked for the dog, Tantalus insisted he had never received it, swearing an oath on it.
 Zeus punished Pandareus for the theft by turning him into stone right as he stood.

-Several variations also exist; several scholiasts, such as Byzantine scholar Eustathius of Thessalonica, write that both Pandareus and Tantalus attempted to steal the dog, which was a mechanic dog that had been crafted by Hephaestus himself, and placed in a temple of Zeus in Crete.
-Zeus then sent his son Hermes to deal with the two thieves.
+Several variations also exist.
+Ancient and medieval scholars, such as Byzantine scholar Eustathius of Thessalonica, write that both Pandareus and Tantalus attempted to steal the dog, which was a mechanic dog that had been crafted by Hephaestus himself, and placed in a temple of Zeus in Crete; Zeus then sent his son Hermes to deal with the two thieves.
 It was to Hermes that Tantalus lied about not having the dog, but Hermes found and seized the robot anyway, and brought it back to Zeus who buried Tantalus beneath Mount Sipylus.
 After Tantalus' demise Pandareus fled to Athens and then to the island of Sicily, where he perished together with his wife Harmothoë, leaving behind their orphaned daughters.

 After the deaths of Pandareus and Harmothoë, Aphrodite took care of their daughters Cleothera and Merope.
 Hera taught them to be proper women, and Athena made them accomplished; but when Aphrodite went to see Zeus to get them married to proper husbands, storm winds carried them away to the Underworld to become handmaidens of the Furies, never to be seen again.